 Heidi Motel and Windmill Suites

-Heidi Motel is one of the most photographed landmarks in Helen GA.
-It has very high ratings and positive reviews, plus you have the option of staying in an authentic windmill suite.
+Heidi Motel is one of the most photographed landmarks in Helen Georgia.
+It is still a working windmill and a very popular selfie location.
+It is located just on the edge of the town, which means you can walk to almost anything.
+In terms of staying here, the motel itself has very high ratings and positive reviews, plus you have the option of staying in an authentic windmill suite.

 Check out rates for hotel stays in Helen.

 Things to Do Nearby

 Besides all the things to do in Helen, GA, there are plenty of activities in towns or state parks within a couple of hours drive.
 Here are some ideas on what to do if you are planning on combining your Helen trip with other activities in Georgia, North Carolina, or South Carolina.

 - Visit the town of Greenville, SC